kwsportracing/site/docs/dates.md

 ## **[Click here to register for your track day!](https://docs.google.com/forms/d/e/1FAIpQLSd23Gy_U_8hk7e0RjW__snm84XqX3Xdc7nYPkqLPlkG4NyTuQ/viewform?usp=sf_link)**

-If you decide to add more dates after you've submitted this form, shoot us an email and we'll add them on for you!
+If you decide to add more dates after you've submitted this form, shoot us an email (kwsportracing@gmail.com)  and we'll add them on for you!

-If you need to cancel a date you've pre-registered for, shoot us an email.
+If you need to cancel a date you've pre-registered for, shoot us an email (kwsportracing@gmail.com).
 You can do this up to 7 days prior to the event for a full refund.
 After this, there will be no refunds provided.

 ### Day Overview